enonic/app-snapshotter/README.md

 #### Slack

-If you want to be notified in a slack channel, this be be configured in file ``com.enonic.app.snapshotter.slack``
+If you want to be notified in a slack channel, this be be configured in file ``com.enonic.app.snapshotter.slack.cfg``

     slackWebhook = https://hooks.slack.com/services/<SomeSlackHookUrl>
     project = <MyHost1>